-3 High availability options Allow for the following high availability options: 1.
-Fault tolerance

-2. Load sharing

-3. Fail-over protection

-4. Diverse access points to service provider's
+ID Number Name of Feature Description separation of Agency traffic from any other Agency's traffic.
+3 High availability options The contractor shall allow for the following high availability options: 1.
+Fault tolerance 2.
+Load sharing 3.
+Fail-over protection 4.
+Diverse access points to service provider's POP(s).

-POP(s).

-The User-to-Network Interfaces (UNIs) at the SDP, as defined in Section C.2.7.12.4.1, are mandatory unless marked optional:
+The User-To-Network interfaces (UNIs) at the SDP, as defined in Section C.2.7.12.3.1 are mandatory unless marked optional: